vinceimbat/vinceimbat/content/thoughts/my life goals master list.md

 ## Primary focus

-- [ ] [S] I have updated four OVIC overviews assigned to me and sent them.
+- [ ] [CO] I have assisted Lea in starting a life design project to help her design her best life and work.
 - [ ] [CR] I have read Writing Alone and With Others Part I and Part III to find and develop my most authentic voice.
-- [ ] [CO] I have assisted Lea in starting a life design project to help her find the best life work for her.
 - [ ] [S] I have legalized my freelance business.